arindamdas007/AtliQ-Technologies-Data-Analytics-Internship-PowerBI/README.md

 | 15 | Analyze expected settlement behavior across different age groups | Supports risk assessment and claim expectation planning | High |
 | 16 | Analyze preferred sales channels across age groups | Helps align channel strategy with customer demographics | Low |
 | 17 | Analyze policy selection patterns across age groups | Provides insight into product preferences among different age segments | High |

+# Email #2: Send project update and mockup to the client for confirmation
+Description: As part of the project team, you will be responsible for sending the latest project update and mockup to the client for confirmation.
+This will involve ensuring that the update and mockup accurately reflect the project's progress and are presented in a clear and professional manner.
+Once sent, you will be responsible for following up with the client to ensure that their feedback is received and addressed in a timely manner.
+This task requires excellent communication skills and attention to detail to ensure that the project stays on track and the client's expectations are met.

+FYI: You can provide an update on the project status in the designated box, and attach the mockup in PDF format to your submission..
+# Solution:
+File name: Mock_Up
+Tool: MS-Powerpoint

+Hello Mathew,

+Sharing the latest update on the pilot dashboard mockup as discussed.

+I have completed the initial mockup covering the core requirements of the pilot project, structured into three sections:

+Executive Overview – Overall customer and revenue KPIs with trend analysis to provide a quick business snapshot.

+Sales Mode Analysis – Channel-wise customer and revenue contribution, sales mode trends, and age group vs sales mode performance to understand distribution and efficiency.

+Age Group Analysis – Customer and revenue distribution by age group along with expected settlement and preference analysis to support demographic-level insights.

+The mockup focuses on clear segmentation, consistent KPIs, and intuitive visual flow, keeping the pilot scope in mind.
+This is a high-level structure intended to validate alignment on metrics and layout before proceeding with detailed dashboard development.

+Please review the attached mockup and let me know if there are any changes or additional insights you would like to incorporate before moving to the next phase.

+Looking forward to your feedback.

+Best regards, Arindam